Dynamic Principal Component Analysis in High Dimensions: Simulation

-Furthermore, to demonstrate the advantage of smoothing, we compare results between our approach and the rough estimators obtained by replacing $S_h$ with sample covariance matrices in \eqref{opt:sparse} under the common design over 100 evaluation times.
-As illustrated in \Cref{fig:raw-smootherror-TNR-TPR} (top, right), the proposed estimators achieve better performance when $m=100$, which reveals that our estimation can benefit from increasing the number of observations while the rough estimators can not.
-To illustrate the performance of the refined estimates in achieving model parsimony, two criteria TNR = TN/(TN+FP) and TPR=TP/(TP+FN) are reported in \Cref{fig:raw-smootherror-TNR-TPR}, where TP and TN are abbreviations for true positives and true negatives, respectively, i.e., the number of significant or non-significant variables correctly identified by our method, similarly FP and FN stand for false positives and false negatives.
-The numerical values of $\hat{\Pi}_{jj}$ over 1e-6 in magnitude are considered nonzero for the consideration of computation accuracy.
-As the principal subspaces vary with $t$, the signal $\min_{j\in J(t)} \Pi_{jj}(t)$ may be very small (about 1e-5) which leads to a bit lower TPR at some $t$.
-The bottom panel in \Cref{fig:raw-smootherror-TNR-TPR} reveals the fact that the refined estimate by thresholding yields better variable selection results, which is particularly useful for model interpretation.
+At last, to illustrate the performance of the refined estimates in achieving model parsimony, two criteria TNR = TN/(TN+FP) and TPR=TP/(TP+FN) are reported in Figure \ref{fig:raw-smootherror-TNR-TPR}, where TP and TN are abbreviations for true positives and true negatives, respectively, i.e., the number of significant or non-significant variables correctly identified by our method, similarly FP and FN stand for false positives and false negatives.
+The numerical values of $\hat{\Pi}_{jj}$ over $10^{-6}$ in magnitude are considered nonzero for the consideration of computation accuracy.
+As the principal eigenvectors vary with $t$, the signal $\min_{j\in J(t)} \Pi_{jj}(t)$ may be close to zero which leads to a bit lower TPR at some $t$.
+The result reveals the fact that the refined estimate by thresholding yields better variable selection results, which is particularly useful for model interpretation.